MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### **Stop the World Event**

 All the Garbage collections are "Stop the World" events because all the application threads are stopped until the operation completes.
-Young generation keeps short-lived objects, so Minor GC is very fasat and the application doesn't get affected by this.
+Young generation keeps short-lived objects, so Minor GC is very fast and the application doesn't get affected by this.
 However, Major GC takes a long time because it checks all the live objects.
-Major GC should be minimized becase it will make your applciation unresponsive for the garbage collection duration.
+Major GC should be minimized because it will make your application unresponsive for the garbage collection duration.
 The duration taken by garbage collector depends on the strategy used for garbage collection.

 ### **Permanent Generation**

 Permanent Generation of "Perm Gen" contains the application metadata required by the JVM to describe the classes and methods used in the application.
 Perm Gen is not part of Java Heap memory.
 Perm Gen is populated by JVM at runtime based on the classes used by the application.
 Perm Gen also contains Java SE library classes and methods.
-Perm Gen object are garbage collected in a full garbage colleciton.
+Perm Gen object are garbage collected in a full garbage collection.

 ### **Method Area**